LittleGreenViper/LGV_TZ_Lookup/README.md

 `https://tz.example.com`_[_`/index.php`_]_`?`_[_`secret=<SERVER SECRET>&`_]_`test`

 You will get a simple HTML page, with each of the tests, listed.
 If the test passes, the title will be green.
-If it fails, the title will be red.
+If it fails, the title will be red, and there will be a list of links to failures, at the top of the page.

-Everything should be green.
+Everything should be green (unless you swapped out the JSON file, in which case, you'll need to look for the failures, and validate the tests).

 ## License
 This is an [MIT-Licensed](https://opensource.org/license/mit/) project.